 Numbers of Past Month Illicit Drug Users 12 or Older, 2014

-As of 2016, recreational marijuana is legal in eight states and medical marijuana in 28 states.
+As of 2016, recreational marijuana is legal in eight states, and medical marijuana in 28 states.
 Access to the drug is more widespread than ever.
 However, the research regarding marijuana’s medical benefits is still widely inconclusive.
 Marijuana’s calming and euphoric effects come from THC and other chemicals found in the plant.
 Other effects include heightened sensory perception, laughter, altered time perception and increased appetite.
-However, not all marijuana users experience pleasant side effects.
+However, not all individuals who use marijuana experience pleasant side effects.
 Anxiety, fear, distrust, paranoia and panic are also effects of the drug.
-More vulnerable individuals may be prone to longer-lasting psychotic disorders such as schizophrenia.
+More vulnerable individuals may be prone to longer-lasting psychotic disorders, such as schizophrenia.

 The two main types of tranquilizers are benzodiazepines such as Xanax, Klonopin and Valium — which are generally prescribed to treat anxiety, panic attacks, insomnia and seizures — and barbiturates, a type of sedative that has fallen out of favor in the medical community but are still circulating.
 Stimulants, such as Adderall and Ritalin, are generally prescribed to children and teens dealing with symptoms of ADHD.
 They have a calming effect that helps people focus.
 Stimulants are highly addictive and prone to abuse.
 At high doses, they can lead to an irregular heartbeat, heart failure, seizures and a dangerously high body temperature.
 Abruptly quitting the abuse of sedatives can lead to seizures, and mixing these drugs with alcohol can result in overdose or death.